kora-projects/kora-docs/mkdocs/blog/en/one-problem-one-solution.md

 ---
 title: One Problem, One Solution — Why the Kora Framework Has Fewer Abstractions
+date: 2026-08-23
 description: Why the Kora Framework deliberately keeps a small solution space — one canonical path per problem — and what that means for maintainability, onboarding, upgrades, and AI agents.
 search:
   exclude: true
 ---

-# One Problem, One Solution: Why Kora Deliberately Has Fewer Abstractions
+# One Problem, One Solution: Why Kora Deliberately Has Fewer Abstractions { #one-problem-one-solution }

+**August 23, 2026**

 Modern backend frameworks are often evaluated by asking how much they can do.
 How many databases can they abstract?
 How many programming models can they support?
 How many ways can a controller be declared, a dependency injected, a query expressed, or a remote service called?